ponolite/INFO-5940-Codespace/ref-log.md

 # Reference Log

-This document tracks all external sources, tools, libraries, and GenAI usage for the INFO 5940 RAG Application assignment.
+This `.md` file documents all external sources, tools, libraries, and GenAI usage for the INFO 5940 RAG Application Assignment 1.

 ## External Tools and Libraries

 ### Core Frameworks and Libraries

 #### Streamlit
-- **Purpose**: Web application framework for building the interactive chat interface
+- **Purpose**: Web application structural framework to build the interactive conversational AI interface
 - **Documentation**: https://docs.streamlit.io/
-- **Version Used**: Latest stable version
-- **Usage**: Built the entire user interface including file upload, chat display, and session state management
+- **Usage**: Enable the building of the UI, including file file upload, chat display, and session state operation.

 #### LangChain
 - **Purpose**: Framework for building LLM-powered applications